Nicholas Ciani

 A book editor, media strategist, and publishing veteran who has spent a career finding the voices and ideas that define the conversation before anyone else sees them coming.

-Over more than six years as an editor at Simon & Schuster—most recently as Executive Editor at the One Signal and Atria imprints—he built a list of acclaimed nonfiction that speaks for itself: Jason Stanley's Erasing History, called "a blueprint for the worldwide fascist attack on history" by Althea Butler; Kim Kelly's Fight Like Hell, a New Yorker Best Book of 2022; Tamika D. Mallory's State of Emergency, a Kirkus Reviews Best Book of 2021 selection; Alice Randall's "landmark" (Bookpage) My Black Country; and Nathalia Holt's The Beast in the Clouds, anAmazonTop 20 Books of 2025 selection.
-He has published numerous “best of the year” titles, with honors from The Economist, The New Yorker, Esquire, Kirkus, and more.
-His books have included a Nautilus Gold Medal winner, an ALA Stonewall Prize honoree, and multiple Silvers Grant work-in-progress honorees.
+In six years at Simon & Schuster, most recently as Executive Editor at One Signal and Atria, he built an acclaimed nonfiction list that includes titles like Jason Stanley's Erasing History, Dawn Staley’s Uncommon Favor, Kim Kelly's Fight Like Hell (New Yorker Best Books of 2022), Tamika D. Mallory's State of Emergency (Kirkus Best Books of 2021), Nathalia Holt's The Beast in the Clouds (Amazon Top 20 Books of 2025), and Karim Zidan's The Ultimate Strongmen, winner of a 2026 J. Anthony Lukas Works-in-Progress Award.
+Nicholas’ books have earned honors from The Economist, The New Yorker, Esquire, Kirkus, and more, including a Nautilus Gold Medal winner, an ALA Stonewall Prize honoree, and multiple Robert B. Silvers Grant honorees.

+He helped build two imprints at Simon & Schuster from the ground up that have produced bestsellers from the likes of Brian Stelter, Katy Tur, Amanda Montell, Maggie Smith, Charlamagne tha God, Alice Randall, Katharine Hayhoe, and more.
 He was a 2020 Publishers Weekly Star Watch nominee.

-At One Signal he helped launch a new imprint at Simon & Schuster that produced bestsellers from Brian Stelter, Katy Tur, Amanda Montell, Maggie Smith, and more.

 Some of My Books